angerenage/console/README.md

 ### Interrupt Handling Process:

 1. **Interrupt Detection**: The interrupt controller continuously checks interrupt lines for any active signals.
+If several interrupts are triggered at the same time, a priority is defined materially.

 2. **ISR Pointer Check**: Upon detecting an active interrupt signal, the controller reviews the corresponding ISR pointer.
     - If null (0x00): The interrupt is deemed disabled, and the CPU continues its ongoing task without disruption.